pingcap/docs/how-to/scale/with-tiup.md

 > **Note:**
 >
-> The offline process described in this section does not delete the data on the offline node.
-If you need to take the node online again, delete the data manually.
+> The scale-in process described in this section does not delete the data on the node that goes offline.
+If you need to bring the node back again, delete the data manually.

 ### 4.1 Take the node offline

-Take down the node to be scaled in.
-See [Take a TiFlash node down](/reference/tiflash/maintain.md#take-a-tiflash-node-down) for details.
+To take offline the node to be scaled in, refer to [Take a TiFlash node down](/reference/tiflash/maintain.md#take-a-tiflash-node-down).

 ### 4.2 Check the node status

+The scale-in process takes some time.

-Check whether the node has been offline successfully using Grafana or pd-ctl (the offline process takes some time).
+You can use Grafana or pd-ctl to check whether the node has been successfully taken offline.

-### 4.3 Shutdown the TiFlash process
+### 4.3 Stop the TiFlash process

-After the `store` corresponding to TiFlash disappears, or the `state_name` becomes `Tombstone`, execute the following command to shutdown the TiFlash process:
+After the `store` corresponding to TiFlash disappears, or the `state_name` becomes `Tombstone`, execute the following command to stop the TiFlash process:

 {{< copyable "shell-regular" >}}